 (C) Entitled to partial refund of AVD

-(xiv) acquisition of a residential or non-residential property (including bare sites) for the purpose of redevelopment (see Question 33 below).
-With effect from 26 November 2020, such exception is only relevant to a transaction of residential property as that of non-residential property is in any event subject to AVD at Scale 2 rates;
+(xiv) acquisition of a residential or non-residential property (including bare sites) for the purpose of redevelopment (see Question 34 below).
+With effect from 26 November 2020, such exception is only relevant to a transaction of residential property as that of non-residential property is in any event subject to AVD at Scale 2 rates or the proposed Scale 3 rates (subject to the enactment of the relevant legislation);

 (xv) HKPR who changes his/her only residential property.